"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 The COVID-19 pandemic, which hit in 2020, caused losses in a number of businesses, including the marine industry.
 Shipyards, shipbuilding companies, and tier 2 and tier 3 suppliers were forced to adjust their working methods to comply with government laws and prohibitions, which resulted in the suspension of shipbuilding operations.

 Furthermore, due to the decreased demand for marine transport and trade, new ship orders have been cancelled.
-Cruise ships are the most profitable section of shipbuilding for European shipyards.
-However, due a drop in sea passenger travel during the COVID-19 outbreak, cruise ships were tied and moored, causing cruise deliveries to be delayed and orders to be cancelled in a few cases.
+Cruise ships are the most profitable sector of shipbuilding for European shipyards.
+However, due to a drop in sea passenger travel during the COVID-19 outbreak, cruise ships were tied and moored, causing cruise deliveries to be delayed and orders to be cancelled in a few cases.

 Because of the decline in manufacturing operations, the pandemic halted the digitalization of shipyards.